Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Computation of the Fourier coefficients and series

 \subsection{Fourier series}

 Following our policy of efficiency, Fourier series are obtained using an expansion routine of the Fourier coefficients.
-We can suspect that Mathematica\texttrademark\, does not perform an expansion of the coefficients to obtain the Fourier series, but computes them one by one inside the \texttt{FourierSeries} function, for two reasons: First, because Mathematica\texttrademark\, only works with truncated series and so a general expression for the coefficients is not needed and second, because this approach avoids the problems associated to simplification of symbolic integrals using assumptions.
+We can suspect that Mathematica\texttrademark\, does not perform an expansion of the coefficients to obtain the Fourier series, but computes them one by one inside the \texttt{FourierSeries} function for two reasons.
+First, because Mathematica\texttrademark\, only works with truncated series and so a general expression for the coefficients is not needed.
+Second, because this approach avoids the problems associated to simplification of symbolic integrals using assumptions.\\

 Nevertheless this strategy is inefficient because it does not take advantage of previously computed Fourier coefficients.
 As we have seen before, Mathematica\texttrademark\, can not obtain correctly the cosine coefficients of \( \cos^2 x \), but if we compute the first five terms of the cosine series of this function we get the right answer:

 In our case the upper limit of summation can be a positive integer or infinite.
 In the first case, a truncated series is returned; in the second, a symbolic series is displayed.
-In Table \ref{table:expansion} we summarize the syntax for the expansion routines along with the different Fourier series commands, see also Table \ref{table:formats} for comparison.
+In Table \ref{table:expansion} we summarize the syntax for the expansion routines along with the different Fourier series commands, see also Table \ref{table:formats} for comparison. \\

+It is important to notice that displaying infinite series correctly has been a source of troubles in different CAS.
+This is mainly due to the fact that they are not evaluated, only displayed symbolically, so a simplification evident for a human might not be performed by a CAS. \\

+For illustration purposes, suppose that we want to compute the Fourier series of $h(x)=\sin 15 x$ on the interval $[-\pi,\pi]$.
+It is obvious that its Fourier series is exactly equal to $h(x)$, because its Fourier coefficients are